nixworks/public/news/2010/04/8/index.md

 ##### Lee R. Berger
 ### [Professor Lee R. Berger announces the discovery of a new hominid species, "Australopithecus sediba", believed to be an ancestor of either "Homo habilis" or "Homo erectus". ](/news/2010/04/8/professor-lee-r-berger-announces-the-discovery-of-a-new-hominid-species-australopithecus-sediba-believed-to-be-an-ancestor-of-either-h.md)
-_Context: Homo erectus, Australopithecus sediba, Lee R. Berger, Homo habilis_
+_Context: Lee R. Berger, Homo habilis, Australopithecus sediba, Homo erectus_

 ##### Bangladesh
 ### [The Bangladeshi army distributes drinking water among more than 12 million people in Dhaka as fears grow over the city's water crisis. ](/news/2010/04/8/the-bangladeshi-army-distributes-drinking-water-among-more-than-12-million-people-in-dhaka-as-fears-grow-over-the-city-s-water-crisis.md)
-_Context: Dhaka, Bangladesh_
+_Context: Bangladesh, Dhaka_

 ##### Edo State
 ### [More than 50 doctors in Edo State, Nigeria go on strike after a colleague is kidnapped by unidentified gunmen. ](/news/2010/04/8/more-than-50-doctors-in-edo-state-nigeria-go-on-strike-after-a-colleague-is-kidnapped-by-unidentified-gunmen.md)